juliogomez/devops/README.md

 But before using the `deploy` script we need to configure some parameters:

-The following elements provide GUIs accessible via *ingress* resources, so you should configure their internal URLs (don’t forget to update the `/etc/hosts` file **in your laptop**):
+The following elements provide GUIs accessible via *ingress* resources, so you should configure their internal URLs (don’t forget to update the `/etc/hosts` file **in your workstation**):

 - Prometheus, in `manifests/prometheus/prometheus-k8s-ingress.yaml`
 - AlertManager, in `manifests/alertmanager/alertmanager-ingress.yaml`